PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

     **(deprecated since 1.7.7)**
     → `actionGetAdminOrderButtons`

-    This hook displays content in the order view page after action buttons (or aliased to side column in migrated page)
+    This hook displays content in the order view page after action buttons

+    Since the version **1.7.7** this hook no longer exists, an alias on the new `displayAdminOrderSide` exists but it is not displayed the same way, so it is recommended to use the dedicated `actionGetAdminOrderButtons` hook to add buttons

     Located in: admin-dev/themes/default/template/controllers/orders/helpers/view/view.tpl